RuthMaria/gostack-reactJs-concepts/README.md

 ## :books: About

-Frontend [challenge](https://github.com/rocketseat-education/bootcamp-gostack-desafios/tree/master/desafio-conceitos-reactjs) to improve the React.js concepts (Babel, webpack, components, property, state immutability) applied in Rocketseat's GoStack Bootcamp.
+Frontend [challenge](https://github.com/rocketseat-education/bootcamp-gostack-desafios/tree/master/desafio-conceitos-reactjs) to improve the React.js concepts (babel, webpack, components, property, state and immutability) applied in Rocketseat's GoStack Bootcamp.

  it's an Application which stores repositories of the a portfolio. it enables one to create, read, update and remove repositories, in addition to allowing repositories to receive "likes".